cloe-lang/doc/api-reference/builtin.md

 ### `reduce`

-Accumulates values with a function which takes 2 arguments.
+Accumulates values with a function which takes 2 arguments of an acumulator value and an element in a list.

 ```cloe
 (def (reduce func list))